What do we mean by Oracle Intelligent Advisor adoption ?

 The ability of Oracle Intelligent Advisor to become a strategically useful, appreciated part of the company / organization landscape once acquired.
 This article details some of the things I and others have seen in projects that can accelerate or, inversely, slow down the adoption of Oracle Intelligent Advisor in an organization.

 This article is all about our opinions here at Intelligent Advisor IT Consulting OÜ – and that means you might not agree.
 That is cool, after all we’re here to share and discuss, not to dictate.
-PS, if you are in a hurry, an infographic version can be downloaded here from Easel.ly (If you want PDF copy of the infographic just let us know in the comments).
+PS, if you are in a hurry, an infographic version can be downloaded here from Easel.ly or the PNG version is at the bottom of the article.
+(If you want PDF copy of the infographic just let us know in the comments).

 Some of the content will no doubt recall the excellent work done by Jasmine Lee, in her seminal document “Is Oracle Intelligent Advisor a good fit for my business?“, but there should hopefully be some new ideas in here too.
 Adoption concerns the people, the processes, and the underlying technology of Oracle Intelligent Advisor so these ideas come from different angles!

 1 – Training

 Simply put, a customer needs to start with an understanding of the basics of product functionality and project roles.
 There are two core things to understand.
 Intelligent Advisor is a platform for turning business policies and rules into automated services – you use it to design rules and policy and then use it to make these available to others for consumption.
 Some examples of the risks and traps that come from a lack of training :